-In 2004, Washington’s legal aid community of providers and supporters formed the Alliance for Equal Justice to increase client service capacity through efficient and effective collaboration.
+In 2004, Washington’s civil legal aid community of providers and supporters formed the Alliance for Equal Justice to increase client service capacity through efficient and effective collaboration.

 The Alliance is comprised of lawyers, judges, legal workers, volunteers and community leaders committed to the fair, effective, and inclusive administration of civil justice in Washington State.
 In partnership with clients and communities of low-income and vulnerable people, The Alliance works to expand meaningful access to the civil justice system and to identify and eliminate barriers that deny justice and perpetuate poverty.